 9. Aquinnah, Martha’s Vineyard, Massachusetts

 But the crowds are centered in the northern edge of the island.
-Down southwest, or “up island” as the locals call it, locals and island veterans head to the small town of Aquinnah.
+Down southwest, or “up island” as the locals call it, is a little hidden gem on the East Coast, Aquinnah.
+Locals and island veterans head to the small town to beat the crowds.

 Where to eat: Larsen’s Fish Market, Menemsha Gallery